ibm-cloud-docs/vmwaresolutions/services/vrops_overview.md

 {:note: .note}
 {:important: .important}

-# VMware vRealize Operations and vRealize Log Insight on IBM Cloud overview
+# vRealize Operations and Log Insight overview
 {: #vrops_overview}

-The VMware vRealize Operations and vRealize Log Insight on {{site.data.keyword.cloud}} service deploys the VMware vRealize Operations (vROps) and VMware vRealize Log Insight (vRLI) tools, which help you operate and monitor the performance, health, and capacity of your IBM-hosted, dedicated VMware environment.
+The vRealize Operations and Log Insight service deploys the VMware vRealize Operations (vROps) and VMware vRealize Log Insight (vRLI) tools, which help you operate and monitor the performance, health, and capacity of your IBM-hosted, dedicated VMware environment.

 These tools are deployed by using the IBM advanced automation and are based on a consistent highly available design. vROps includes preinstalled and configured Management Packs to provide deeper visibility into the core VMware Software Defined Data Center components like VMware NSX, vSAN, and HCX.
 The automation provides optimized dashboards out of the box so that you can monitor the full VMware stack  more easily.